Data room permissions explained hero.

 Can someone download documents from my data room even if I set view only?

 It depends on the platform.
 Some platforms that say "view only" still allow users to take screenshots or use browser tools to save content.
 Better VDR platforms have a specific download block setting that's separate from view-only access.
 They may also restrict print-to-PDF and similar workarounds.
-Dynamic watermarking is an additional layer - even if someone manages to save a copy, your watermark (with their email and timestamp) is on every page.
+Dynamic watermarking is an additional layer, even if someone manages to save a copy, your watermark (with their email and timestamp) is on every page.
 Check your specific platform's documentation to understand what view-only actually prevents.

 What is dynamic watermarking and do I need it?